← Back to Complete Guide

 1. Know your target.
 What are you diving for?
 Specific ore?
 A wreck?
 A creature?
 Define a clear objective so you aren't wandering aimlessly underwater burning oxygen.

 3. Pick your turn-back point.
 Decide your oxygen threshold for turning around before you dive.
 50% for deep dives, 30% for shallow runs.
-Commit to it — do not rationalize "just a few more seconds."
+Commit to it.

 4. Use breadcrumbs.
 Deploy Beacons at the entrance to any wreck or cave system you explore.
-Getting disoriented inside a structure with 20% oxygen is a common cause of death.
+Getting disoriented inside a structure with low oxygen is a common cause of death.

 5. Know your exits.
-Before descending into a cave or wreck, mentally note at least two potential ascent routes.
+Before descending into a cave or wreck, mentally note potential ascent routes.
 Cave systems in particular can be disorienting when you are rushing to surface.

 📌 The Ascent Rule